MrGKanev/wo-rank-math-automation/README.md

 ## Description

-WooCommerce RankMath Sync is a WordPress plugin that automatically copies WooCommerce product information to RankMath's meta information.
+WooCommerce RankMath Sync is a WordPress plugin that can automatically copy WooCommerce product information to RankMath's meta information.
 This ensures that your product data is properly optimized for SEO using the RankMath plugin.

 ## Features

 - Sync WooCommerce product information - Copies titles, descriptions, and focus keywords with RankMath meta fields.
+- Bulk optimizing
 - Remove RankMath meta information from products.

 ## Installation